nclabhzhang/GBRE/README.md

 ```

 ## Acknowledgements
-GBRE builds upon the source code from the project CGRE (https://github.com/tmliang/CGRE).
+GBRE builds upon the source code from the project [CGRE](https://github.com/tmliang/CGRE).

 We thank their contributors and maintainers!